 The purpose of considerations is recognition that

 rules should not be written to preclude technological development and

 new techniques that become available.

-For example, it would be an error to require a certain product be used
+For example, it would be an error to require any product by name be used

 because a new product may become available that is better, or the

 product recommended may actually have a previously undetected problem.

 This actually happened in the mid west in which a state required the use

 of TechniCare for skin disinfection.
 This product never had FDA approval

 and the FDA forced the manufacture to stop selling the product.
 The rule